18F/slides/_slides/pyohio.md

 - Chem eng, DBA (1999), Pythonista (2004?)
 - Minnesotan expat in Dayton
 - PyOhio chair 2008, 2009

+---

-- Your tax dollars at work!
+# 18F: Your tax dollars at work!

+CM, Shahank, Adam, Yuda, Christine, Theresa, Yoz, and more...

+## Also: US Digital Service

 ---